 Earlier the Weather widget was only available in the Today View.
 In iOS 14, you can add it to your iPhone Home Screen and see the weather information with just a glance.
 However, unfortunately, for many users, this widget does not work.
 It fails to refresh the temperature or shows no data.
-For some, the location displays only ‘Cupertino.’
-Thankfully, here are nine tested solutions to fix the inconvenience of weather widget is not working on iPhone or iPad.
-Have a look.
+For some, the location displays only ‘Cupertino’.
+Thankfully, we’ve listed 9 tested solutions to fix the weather widget on your iPhone home screen.

 - Ensure Location Access